shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/05 DynamoDB Performance.md

   - `Conditional Writing`: DynamoDB allows conditional writing, where write operation is being happened if certain defined condition matched.
 - Rate limit parallel scan can reduce the cost

+> `Locking` vs `Conditional Write`: `Locking` checking update is done as the same object of the client while the conditional writing ensure, the writing is meeting certain condition of the object

 ### Getting Write Consumed Capacity

 ---